Rules & Guidelines for Waggy Racers

 * You are suitable to race alongside people less than 18 years of age.

 * you give consent for Waggy Races to request information about you from the appropriate authorities if required.

 * (for parents/guardians of those aged less than 18) - you give consent to race organisers/volunteers to treat your child for first aid or to take other actions deemed necessary to protect your child.

 * you consent to photographs and video clips of you being taken before, during and after the race.

 Data Protection - compliance with GDPR

-When you complete online entry for one of our events, you will submit personal information to us - for example your email address and mobile number.
-This information will be stored in a secure manner and we will never pass on to anyone else.
+When you complete online entry for one of our events, you will submit some basic personal information to us - for example your email address and mobile number.
+We will never pass this information on to anyone else.
 We will use your details for the sole purpose of contacting you about the race you are entering and to keep you posted about future Waggy Races events.

 Before submitting an online entry form, you will be asked to tick a box to indicate your consent to us storing your details.